11 Times A Romantic Hero Was Actually Gaslighting His Love Interest

 In some not-so-shocking news: Leading men on both television and in movies are far from flawless.
 As much as you may love a certain romantic comedy or root for a male hero in a series, you might not even realize that sometimes a romantic hero is gaslighting his love interest.
 Unfortunately, it's a common trope in storytelling — and one that will hopefully, eventually come to an end.

 In 1944, the film Gaslight, starring Charles Boyer and Ingrid Bergman, was released.
 It told the story of a man manipulating his wife to the point of her questioning her own sanity.
 This is exactly what gaslighting is.
 It's a form of psychological and emotional abuse.
-According to Psychology Today, "Gaslighting is a tactic in which a person or entity, in order to gain more power, makes a victim question their reality."
+According to a Psychology Today article by Stephanie Sarkis PhD, "Gaslighting is a tactic in which a person or entity, in order to gain more power, makes a victim question their reality."

 You might not be convinced that something so serious happens in, say, a romantic comedy, but it absolutely does.
 Many of the male heroes you've come to adore actually aren't as great as they come off to be.
 Once you see the following examples of gaslighting, it will probably change your opinion of the movie, the TV series, and the character — and as it should.